sandermangel/how-to-remote/README.md

 # How To Remote

+## Home Office
+* Designate a room as office.
+This helps keeping home and work seperated.
+* Keep a routine.
+Start at the same time, have a lunch break and stop at the end of the day.
+* Let your colleagues know when you are online, and make sure to be avaiable via a chat program or email.

 ## Conference Calling
 * Assume every meeting is a remote meeting.
 * Send meeting details well ahead of time.